Tutor HuntTest QuestionsPhysics QuestionsYear 10 Physics Questions

 Why is efficiency always less than or equal to 1 (or 100%) for real electrical devices?

-A heater draws 2.0 A from a 12 V supply.
-What is its power?
+A toaster draws 8.0 A from a 230 V mains.
+What is its power and energy used in 10 minutes?

 A student measures voltage and current of a resistor as 6.00 V and 0.150 A. Using P = VI, what power should they report with correct significant figures?